brianlam38/Sec-Cheatsheets/OSCP/OSCP_Buffer_Overflow_Win32.md

 Alternative, run `!mona find -s "/xFF/xE4" -m slmfc.dll` to find the OPCODE for `jmp esp` in the entire .DLL:
 ![BOF_STEP6_JMPESP3](images/BOF_STEP6_JMPESP3.png)

-Choose one of the pointers -> copy its address -> click on "Go to address in Disassembler" -> paste address:
+Choose one of the pointers -> copy its address -> click on "Go to address in Disassembler" -> paste address -> verify that the address actually contains a `JMP ESP` instruction:
 ![BOF_STEP6_JMPESP4](images/BOF_STEP6_JMPESP4.png)

 ---